smarthausleben/ioBroker.wamo/README.md

 Be verry carefull with this functionality because it will **_close_** and **_open_** the main valve in order to prevent it to get stuck in open position and therefore will not close in case of an leackage.

 The **_Jam Protection_** can be planed using a CRON schedule which will also be configured in the adapter settings **_Tasks_** tab.
-Be carefull there as well, because if you schedule a jam protection for example every 1 Minute you are having big trouble because your main valve will close and open every minute!
+Be verry carefull there as well, because if you schedule a jam protection for example every 1 Minute you are having big trouble because your main valve will close and open every minute!

+During the **_Jam Protection_** aktivity, no regular states (Valve, Alerms etc.) will be updated in order to prevent false trigger you may have set on of those states.

+If the main valve is already in **_closed_** position, the **_Jam Protection_** aktivity will not be performed in order to prevent opening the main valve.

+### Disclaimer / Warning
+If during the **_Jam Protection_** aktivity communication to the device gets lost or the WAMO adapter or ioBroker itselfe crashes or will be stoped, the main valve will in the last commanded position!
+This means if something gets wron, the valve could be closed and needs to be opend by yourselfe using the related app or the button on the device itself.

 ## Changelog
 <!--